arthurqqq/react-movie-app/README.md

 # React Movie App

-This is a basic movie (whith TMDB api) created with React
+This is a basic movie app (whith TMDB api) created with React

 # Installing